jesusbotella/RandomHangman/README.md

 Usage
 --------------
-Browse to the folder you cloned the repository and execute in a terminal:
+Browse to the folder where you cloned the repository and execute in a terminal

--chmod +x hangman.py
+chmod +x hangman.py

--./hangman.py
+./hangman.py

 And you will be playing the game